There’s a charming little National Park Service site at 3051 M Street in Georgetown, known as the Old Stone House

-If you’re as cynical as I am, you’re already feeling like you’re missing some important part of this story, and then you look at this postcard of the house from around 1910, and you see the clearly-stated caption: “Gen. Geo.
+At this point you may be feeling like you’re missing some important part of this story—and then you look at this postcard of the house from around 1910, and you see the clearly-stated caption: “Gen. Geo.
 Washington’s Headquarters while Surveying the City of Washington, D.C. in 1791.”
-What?
-So he did sleep here?
+Is that true?

-Well, George Washington did indeed park himself in Georgetown when he dropped by in 1791 for a few days (he was busy being the first President, after all, so he didn’t have a lot of time) to settle the arrangements for the new Federal city that would be named after him.
-He met with landowners, surveyors, and his newly-designated city planner, Pierre L’Enfant, to make necessary arrangements and get the ball rolling.
-Subsequently L’Enfant also had his “office” in Georgetown as he was laying out his wonderful scheme of a grid of streets crisscrossed by grand diagonal avenues.
+Well, George Washington did indeed stop in Georgetown for a few days in 1791 to settle the arrangements for the new Federal city that would be named after him.
+He met with landowners, surveyors, and his newly-designated city planner, Peter L’Enfant, to make necessary arrangements and get the ball rolling.
+Subsequently L’Enfant also had an “office” in Georgetown as he laid out his acclaimed grid of streets crisscrossed by grand diagonal avenues.
 The three commissioners for the new city, charged with administering early road and building construction efforts, likewise worked from Georgetown.

-Now, nobody ever recorded street addresses in those days—there simply was no need—and because Suter didn’t actually own the property that he used for his tavern, there isn’t any deed of sale that would definitively specify the tavern’s location. –So, many decades later, did people become confused and think that the Old Stone House was Suter’s Tavern?
-Perhaps.
-Or perhaps the story about Washington using the Old Stone House as his headquarters developed on its own, regardless of what was known about Suter’s.
+Now, nobody ever recorded street addresses in those days—there simply was no need—and because Suter didn’t actually own the property that he used for his tavern, there isn’t any deed of sale that would definitively specify the tavern’s location. –So, many decades later, it was no longer clear where Suter's Tavern was actually located.
+Why people began to think that the Old Stone House was Suter’s Tavern is equally unclear.
+Perhaps the story about Washington using the Old Stone House as his headquarters developed on its own, regardless of what was known about Suter’s.